Skip to content

 porcelain-cards-06

 This waterfall porcelain countertop and full-height backsplash bring sleek sophistication to the space.
-The clean, minimalistic design is enhanced by exposed edges that reveal the porcelain’s true thickness—no buildups, just pure modern elegance.
+Exposed edges improve the clean, simple design.
+These edges show the true thickness of the porcelain.
+No buildups ex, just pure modern elegance.

 Porcelain vs. Marble